Promoting Healthy Bodies and Minds

 Student Health Service started as a nurse’s first aid station in the basement of Schofield Hall in 1938.
 It was staffed with one nurse, Alice Lefvarder Matz.
 She saw students in her office and even made house calls to dorms and to off-campus locations.
 In 1952 Student Health Service was moved to the arena.
 Another nurse was added to give evening coverage in 1966 and this continued until 1980.
 In 1968 Dr. R.A.
 Buckley was appointed as the first full-time campus medical director.
 1976 brought in-house medical lab testing, and the very first lab technician joined the staff.
 That same year family planning services were initiated with the addition of a nurse practitioner.

-The office of Health Promotion (which includes SWAT and CASE) has teamed up with Student Health Service to offer an even wider range of health services to students.
+The Health Promotion office (which includes SWAT and CASE) has teamed up with Student Health Service to offer an even wider range of health services to students.
 Health Promotion is located on lower campus in Schofield Rm 26, and their team consists of two Health Educators and ten Peer Educators.